knutkj/OneNoteAutomation/README.md

 # Later, pipe the object to retrieve sections within that notebook.
 $sections = $notebook | Get-OneNoteSection

-# Or pipe directly to Show-OneNote
+# Or pipe directly to Show-OneNote.
 $notebook | Show-OneNote
 ```